nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-14-htb-logforge.md

 <img src = "/assets/images/img-logforge/captura50.png">
 </p>

-Then in a real environment for example we can use canary tokens that behaves as a kind of public ldap server, instead of doing it in our own machine.
+In a real environment for example we can use canary tokens that behaves as a kind of public ldap server, instead of doing it in our own machine.

 <p align = "center">
 <img src = "/assets/images/img-logforge/captura51.png">